InnerSourceCommons/InnerSourcePatterns/innersource-license.md

 ## Context

-- A large group with many companies (subsidiaries) that want to share code. (when the group gets larger, the value of this pattern increases)
+- A large group with many companies (subsidiaries) that want to share code.
+When the group gets larger, the value of this pattern increases.
 - These companies are legally independent units.
 - Multiple of these companies/subsidiaries are developing software, and are using services of the other companies.
 They have a motivation to contribute to each other’s source code.
 - Certain size of developers (crowdsourcing and ecosystem effects of InnerSource)